Red Sea crisis: 2026

+On 13 July, Saudi Arabia and the allied internationally-recognised Presidential Leadership Council government of Yemen attacked the Sanaa International Airport to prevent an Iranian plane from landing.
+The Houthis launched a missile attack on Saudi Arabia in response, marking the first time the group attacked the country since March 2022.

+On 20 July, the Houthis declared a blockade of Saudi Arabian ports and ships in the Bab-el-Mandeb for its "aggressive siege" against Yemen, including "plundering our resources and imposing a comprehensive blockade on our ports and airports by land, sea, and air," for nearly 12 years.
+Following the announcement, two tankers carrying Saudi oil through the Bab-el-Mandeb and a third en route to Yanbu diverted course.
+The number of diverted vessels rose to seven by 22 July.
+That same day, the US Navy's Joint Maritime Information Center warned that the Houthis had finished stationing missiles and drones near the Bab-el-Mandeb in preparation for attacks on shipping.
+On 24 July, the Houthi foreign ministry announced that Saudi Arabia had conducted airstrikes on Hodeidah.
+The Houthis responded by launching missiles and drones at Saudi Aramco facilities in Yanbu and Jizan.

+On 10 September, the Houthi forces captured the districts of Hays and Al Khawkhah in Hodeidah province, as well as the town of Mokha in western Taiz province.
+The Presidential Leadership Council said that its forces had retreated toward the Dhubab district near the Bab el-Mandab strait.
+The Houthis also captured the Hanish Islands in Hodeidah governorate, and the strategically located Dhubab district with Perim island in the Bab el-Mandeb strait.

 Houthi attacks on commercial vessels

 Houthi forces began attacking shipping vessels affiliated with Israel passing through the Red Sea on 19 November 2023.
 By February, 40 vessels had been attacked.
 Global shipping companies, which had typically sailed through the Red Sea, as well as the Suez Canal, instead moved to position their vessels around the Cape of Good Hope, off the Cape Peninsula, South Africa.
 Between November and December 2023, a 1.3 percent decrease in global trade resulted from Houthi attacks on commercial shipping in the Red Sea.
 By March 2024, over 2,000 ships had diverted routes away from the Red Sea, making costlier voyages, since the first Houthi attack the previous November.

 Initial Houthi pledges to target any ship with links to Israel were followed by attacks on ships connected to over a dozen nations, as well, stated, in January 2024, as avenging "American-British aggression against our country".
 US Central Command responded that the Houthis attacks "have nothing to do with the conflict in Gaza" and that Houthis had "fired indiscriminately into the Red Sea", targeting ships, and impacting more than 40 nations.
 On 3 May 2024, the Houthi-aligned Yemeni Armed Forces SPC military spokesperson Yahya Saree announced, in a televised speech, that "We will target any ships heading to Israeli ports in the Mediterranean Sea in any area we are able to reach".